libreswan/libreswan/mk/README.md

 This requires two steps:

-    make kvm-networks
+    make install-kvm-networks
-    make kvm-domains
+    make install-kvm-domains

-To build an individual domain use the target "kvm-domain-east" for instance.
-To delete the domains or networks use the targets "clean-kvm-domains" and "clean-kvm-networks".
+To uninstall the KVM domains or networks use the targets "uninstall-kvm-domains" and "uninstall-kvm-networks".
+Individual domains and networks can also be installed an uninstalled with make targets like install-kvm-domain-east and uninstall-kvm-domain-east.

-(This replaces the script ./testing/libvirt/install.sh)
+(This replaces the scripts ./testing/libvirt/install.sh and ./testing/libvirt/uninstall.sh)

 Logging into a domain